 PROJECT BACKGROUND AND DESCRIPTION

-Having a great deal of experience in the medical industry attracts a wide range of clients to work with Carrs to solve any issues they encounter and to attempt to make their vision a reality.
+With CWT’s extensive experience in the medical industry a wide range of clients and customers are attracted to the company.
+Our customers are encouraged to work with us in order to solve many issues which they may encounter.
+This can make their vision a reality.

 In this instance a client came to Carrs while trying to combat a medical condition called ‘Persistent Nystagmus’.
 Persistent nystagmus is an abnormal rhythmic oscillation of the eyes that is estimated to occur in 0.24% of the population.
 Nystagmus effects a person’s ability to control eye movements, having a substantial impact on quality of life.